 Bruce Smith was born and raised in Philadelphia, Pennsylvania.
 He is the author of seven books of poems, The Common Wages, Silver and Information, Mercy Seat, The Other Lover, which was a finalist for both the National Book Award and the Pulitzer Prize, Songs for Two Voices, Devotions, and a forthcoming collection, Spill.
 Devotions was named a finalist for the National Book Award, the National Book Critics Circle Award and the Los Angeles Times Book Award and won the William Carlos Williams Award from the American Academy of Poets.
 Poems of his have appeared in The Best American Poetry,The New Yorker, The Paris Review, and the Kenyon Review, among others.
 In 2000 he was a Guggenheim fellow and has twice been a recipient of fellowships from the National Endowment of the Arts.
 In 2010 he received an award in Literature from the American Academy of Arts and Letters.
 He has taught at Tufts, Boston, and Harvard Universities, and on the West Coast at Portland State and Lewis & Clark College, and at University of Alabama before moving to Syracuse University in 2002.
 Recently he’s been a visiting professor at University of Houston and Columbia University and was a resident at the American Academy in Rome in 2016.

-Joan Houlihan is the author of five books of poetry: Shadow-feast (2018), Hand-Held Executions: Poems & Essays (2003); The Mending Worm, which received the 2006 Green Rose Award from New Issues Press; The Us, which received a Must Read distinction from the Massachusetts Center for the Book, and Ay (2014), a sequel to The Us(2009), both from Tupelo Press.
-Houlihan received her BA and MAT in English from University of Massachusetts in Amherst, and she has taught at Columbia University, Emerson College, and Smith College.
+Joan Houlihan is the author of five books of poetry, most recently, Shadow-feast from Four Way Books.
+Other books include Hand-Held Executions: Poems & Essays (2003); The Mending Worm, which received the 2006 Green Rose Award from New Issues Press; The Us, which received a Must-Read distinction from the Massachusetts Center for the Book, and Ay (2014), a sequel to The Us, both from Tupelo Press.
+In addition to publishing in a wide array of journals, including Boston Review, Columbia: A Journal of Literature and Arts, Gettysburg Review, Gulf Coast, Harvard Review, Plume and Poetry, her poems have been anthologized in The Iowa Anthology of New American Poetries (University of Iowa Press, 2005); The Book of Irish-American Poetry, 18th Century to Present, (University of Notre Dame, 2007); and The World Is Charged: Poetic Engagements with Gerard Manley Hopkins, (Clemson University Press, 2016).
+Houlihan has taught at Columbia University, Emerson College, and Smith College.
 She currently serves on the faculty of Lesley University’s Low-Residency MFA in Creative Writing Program in Cambridge, Massachusetts and is Professor of Practice in Poetry at Clark University in Worcester, Massachusetts.
 Houlihan founded and directs the Colrain Poetry Manuscript Conference.

 Jenny Xie was born in Hefei, China, and raised in New Jersey.
 She holds degrees from Princeton University and New York University’s creative writing program, and has received fellowships and support from Kundiman, the Fine Arts Work Center in Provincetown, the Elizabeth George Foundation, and Poets & Writers.
 Her debut poetry collection, Eye Level, was selected by Juan Felipe Herrera as the winner of the 2017 Walt Whitman Award, given by the Academy of American Poets, and was published by Graywolf Press in 2018.
 She lives in Brooklyn and teaches at New York University.